15 Powerful Social Media Tips For 2017 That Will Boost ROI

-You can also target people based on interests, recent behavior (such as buying a car), estimated income, relationship status, education level, and more.
+You can also target people based on interests, recent behavior (such as going to church), estimated income, relationship status, education level, and more.
 Using these types of filters can help you narrow down your audience to only those who are most likely to be interested in your brand.

 3) Make it Look Good